Environmental, Social and Governance (ESG)

 Future-Proof

-- Sustainability topics fully embedded as part of regular business operations and reviews
+- Sustainability topics are fully embedded as part of regular business operations and reviews

 Sustainability

-Within sustainability, we concentrate on three broad areas: our people, our products and our processes.
-This focus is derived from a selection of the United Nations Sustainability Development Goals (SDGs).
-Of the 17 SDGs, we selected six that are most relevant to Holland Colours internally, to our clients, to brand owners and to our value chain partners.
-They can be grouped into 3 broad categories.
+Our sustainability programs focus on three main areas: our process, our products and our people.
+Our ESG efforts in these areas derive from a selection of the United Nations Sustainability Development Goals (SDGs).
+Of the 17 SDGs, we selected seven that are most relevant to Holland Colours internally, to our clients, to brand owners and to our value chain partners.

 Our People